 In-ground gas tanks have special design features that make them durable enough to withstand the corrosive forces of soil.
-They share a lot in common with their above ground counterparts in that they have the same fittings, such as a service valve, safety relief valve, float gauge, liquid withdrawal valve, and much more.
-And just like an above ground unit, the lines that supply gas to an in-ground tank need to be installed by a professional.
+They share a lot in common with their aboveground counterparts in that they have the same fittings, such as a service valve, safety relief valve, float gauge, liquid withdrawal valve, and much more.
+And just as with an aboveground unit, the lines that supply gas to an in-ground tank need to be installed by a professional.

 There are, however, some special precautions that need to be taken when installing the lines as well as the tank, making it critical that you choose an experienced professional to take care of your job.

 - Corrosion protection – The earth carries electric current naturally, and this current can adversely affect an in-ground gas tank in several different ways.
 One of the most dangerous is a process known as electrolysis, which can corrode underground metal objects to the point that it can cause holes to form.
 Special anodes are attached to the tank that absorb the currents and reduce corrosion.

 - Special coatings – Since an in-ground tank is constantly in contact with the soil, its outer surface needs to be protected.
 However, it is important that the backfill (the material used to cover the hole dug for the tank) does not consist of abrasive materials and rocks.
 This could lessen the effectiveness of the anodes.
 If at all possible, have your tank installed in an area that has sand and firm earth.

 If you’re searching for gas line installation for in-ground tanks throughout Palm Beach, Broward, and surrounding areas, just call Reliable Power Systems.
 Call us now at 561.232.6336 or contact us online!